andymerskin/svelte-preprocess-clsx/README.md

 # svelte-preprocess-clsx
-A magic template transformer with CLSX support for svelte-preprocess.
+A magic template transformer with CLSX and CSS Modules support for svelte-preprocess.